martin-carrasco/baseline-pretraining/README.md

         1. Run `conda activate test_env` to use the current envionment
     2. With pyenv
         1. This will be done locally on the next step

+## Installing poetry
+Poetry is a dependancy manager that helps managing dependencies in projects.
+This project uses poetry to manage dependencies on CPU and GPU pytorch versions.
+More information can be found here [here](https://python-poetry.org/docs/).

+A very simple way to install it is on your global python install (outside any virtual environment) run `pip install poetry`.
+That should be enough to enable poetry as a command.

 ## Package management
 Each environment we created represents a particular python version an a set of *packages* installed for the interpreter.